Telepherik/spec/SPECIFICATION.md

 If multiple types with the same name are defined, implementations MUST report an error to the user.

 If the implementation's language has a type system capable of it, it SHOULD define new data types for the types defined, even when they are "backed" by the same data type.

+Implementations SHOULD support all supertypes and all combinations of properties for each supertype.
+If they are unable to, they MUST report an error to the user if an unsupported type is defined.

 ### Default properties